socialcohesionresearch/socialcohesionresearch.github.io/_posts/2016-05-19-Unpacking-twitter-volume-and-activity-in-Africa.md

 		<div class='spacing'></div>
 	</div>
 <div class='medium-8 large-8 columns'>
 <p>The Citizen Research Centre has just released its 2015 Africa Twitter Activity Index – studying twitter volume and activity levels in 52 of the 54 African states.
-The Index has been compiled in collaboration with Crimson Hexagon, a world leading social media monitoring platform.</p>
+The Index has been compiled in collaboration with <a href="http://www.crimsonhexagon.com/">Crimson Hexagon</a>, a world leading social media monitoring platform.</p>

 <h3>Volume</h3>